 Let's have two photons.
 The first photon is in the superposition of the states “polarized horizontally” / “polarized vertically” and also the other photon is in the superposition of the states “polarized horizontally” / “polarized vertically”.
 The existence of such two superpositions means the existence of one superposition of these four states:

 There is nothing surprising in this.
 But, it is possible to create a pair of photons which are flying apart, let's say one to the right and the other to the left, and are in the superposition of these two states:

 It holds that the right photon is in the superposition of the states “polarized horizontally” / “polarized vertically”.
 It also holds that the left photon is in the superposition of the states “polarized horizontally” / “polarized vertically”.
 In addition, however, the states of these two photons are so-called entangled.

-We keep the left photon unobserved, put a vertically polarizing filter in the path of the right photon and observe whether the right photon passed the filter.
+We keep the left photon unobserved, put a vertically polarizing filter in the path of the right photon, and observe whether the right photon passed through the filter.
 A wave function collapse happens, the superposition collapses to just one of these two states: